AristurtleDev/building-2d-games-with-monogame/documentation/03-the-game1-file.md

----
-description: >-
-  In this chapter, we'll explore the contents of the Game1.cs file generated when creating a new MonoGame game project.
----

 # Chapter 03: The Game1.cs File

 In this chapter, we'll explore the contents of the Game1.cs file generated when creating a new MonoGame game project.